South Windsor Youth Hockey’s

 Will I have to be at the rink at 5 AM?

 No. If you believe TV commercials, you might think all hockey practices take place at 5 AM.
 In reality, practices during the week are in the evenings, and games are at reasonable hours on the weekends.
-The instructional Learn to Play program, the gateway to our travel programs, this year is scheduled for Saturday and Sunday mornings at 7:00 and 8:10 am.
+The instructional Learn to Play program, the gateway to our travel programs, this year is scheduled for Saturday and Sunday mornings starting at 8:00 am.

 When should my child start?